Skip to main content

 Manage Local Administrator Rights Using Group Policy

 If you imagine that your users or administrators have uncontrolled local administrator rights it’s a nightmare.
 They have (certainly) full control over their computer, and could do a lot of harm.
 So managing local administrator rights is definitely a must.
-Manage Local Administrator Rights The Active Directory Group Policies offer a great possibility to manage local groups on clients or servers.
+Manage Local Administrator Rights # The Active Directory Group Policies offer a great possibility to manage local groups on clients or servers.
 All the magic happens with “Restricted Groups”.
-Adding a group or users to a local group If you want to add a certain group to a built-in group add the group to the restricted groups under the “This group is a member of” sections: When the GPO is no longer applied, the restricted group is being removed from the clients....
+Adding a group or users to a local group # If you want to add a certain group to a built-in group add the group to the restricted groups under the “This group is a member of” sections: When the GPO is no longer applied, the restricted group is being removed from the clients.
+Overwrite local group members # When you wan’t take full control over a local group, you can choose the “Members of this group” option.
+Then all group members are replaced with the specified users or groups here, except the built-in local Administrator account.